Tillamook people

-Estimated to have 2200 people at the beginning of the 18th century, the Tillamook lost population in the 19th century to infectious disease and murder by European Americans.
+Estimated to have 2200 people at the beginning of the 18th century, the Tillamook lost population in the 19th century because of infectious diseases and murder by European Americans.
 In 1849 they were estimated to have 200 members.
 In 1856 they were forced to live on the Siletz Reservation with many other Tribes and Bands, the southern bands (Nestucca, Salmon River and Siletz River peoples') territory being largely within the 1855 boundaries of the Siletz Reservation.
 In 1898 the northern Tillamook (Nehalem and Tillamook Bay) and the Clatsop (Tlatsop / łät'cαp), (which means "place of dried salmon", a Lower Chinook-speaking tribe abutting their territory to the north and speaking the Nehalem-dialect, reflecting intermarriage with the northern Tillamook), were the first tribes to sue the United States government for compensation for aboriginal title to land it had taken from them without a ratified treaty or compensation.
 They were paid a settlement in 1907.
 Their descendants are now considered part of the Confederated Tribes of Siletz.
 Other Nehalem are part of the unrecognized Clatsop Nehalem Confederated Tribes.

 History

 The Tillamook people traditionally lived in an area ranging from Tillamook Head in the north, to Cape Foulweather and extending to the summit of the Coast Range mountains.
-Coastal Oregon Native Americans calculates that the population was about 2200 in at the beginning of the 19th century, based on written historic accounts.

 The first documented encounter of Europeans with the Tillamook was in 1788 by Robert Haswell, second mate on Robert Gray's ship.
 A second encounter was in late 1805 by the American Lewis and Clark Expedition, who were wintering at Fort Clatsop.
 They had reached the Pacific Coast while exploring beyond the extent of the newly acquired Louisiana Purchase for President Thomas Jefferson.
+Lewis and Clark estimated that the population was about 2200 when they encountered them.

 A whale was washed ashore near the Tillamook village of Necost (in what is now Ecola State Park), and the Tillamook quickly stripped it of flesh, saving the flesh/blubber as food and the rendering oil for later use.
 After hearing of this, Lewis and Clark sought to trade for blubber.
 They received 300 pounds and some oil in exchange for trade goods.
 Lewis and Clark described a village of around 1000 people living in about 50 houses, estimating the entire population at around 2200.
 According to the expedition, the staple food source of the Tillamook was salmon.
 The people caught salmon during the annual salmon run of April to October, when the salmon went upstream in freshwater rivers from the ocean to spawn.
 The Tillamook ate some fresh and processed much of the fish to use throughout the year, preserving it by drying it and grinding it into a powder.